 Narcissistic manipulations generally land in one of two realms – guilt trips or inducing fear.

 The aim of the guilt text messages are quite simply to play on your empathy, kindness and compassion.
-Interestingly these are three things that the narcissist lacks, yet they know exactly how to use them against you to get you to hand your life force over to them.
+Interestingly these are three things that the narcissist lacks, yet they know exactly how to use them against you so that you’ll openly hand over your life force energy to them.

 Examples of Guilt Texts: